ASMP Images Quarterly — June 1988: Vol 1, Issue 1

 design spec 11x17 trim, quarter fold, 2/2

-liner notes An unusual and beautifully effective 2/C metallic ink split fountain plus varnish run produced a 3/C effect.
-That and her column design and carryover graphic still impresses.
+liner notes An unusual and beautifully effective 2/C metallic ink split fountain plus varnish run produced an unusual 3/C effect.
+That, her flowing column layout, and carryover graphic remains fresh today.

 Since parking their boat on the nearest reef and dumping a disgusting cargo of glop, not unlike the goo that oozes out of the sides of Polaroids, these have not been good times for Exxon.